wangxiaoyunanne/docs/source/hive_scaling.html.md

 with 16 GPUs.
 2D partitioning of sparse graphs may create significant load imbalance between partitions.

-## High / low degree partitioning
+### High/low degree partitioning

-The main idea is simple: for vertices with low out degrees and their out-going edges, distribute edges based on their source vertices; for vertices with high out degrees and their out-going edges, distribute edges based on the destination vertices; if both vertices have high out-degrees, distribute the edge based on the one with lower degree.
-The result is that, low degree vertices are only adjacent to very few GPUs, while high degree vertices' edges are scattered among all GPUs.
+The main idea of high/low degree partitioning is simple: for vertices with low out-degrees and their outgoing edges, distribute edges based on their source vertices; for vertices with high out-degrees and their outgoing edges, distribute edges based on the destination vertices;
+if both vertices have high out-degrees, distribute the edge based on the one with lower degree.
+The result is that low degree vertices are only adjacent to very few GPUs, while high degree vertices' edges are scattered among all GPUs.
 Graph applications scale very well when using the p2p communication model for low degree vertices, and the `AllReduce` model for high degree vertices.

-# Scaling of the Hive applications
+## Scaling of the HIVE applications

-As the target platform DGX-1 has 8 GPUs.
-Although that's more than people normally used for single scaling studies, the simple 1D graph partitioning scheme should still work.
+The target platform DGX-1 has 8 GPUs.
+Although that is more than we normally see for single scaling studies, the simple 1D graph partitioning scheme should (in general) still work.
 The marginal performance improvement by using more GPUs may be insignificant at this scale, and a small number of applications might even see performance decreases with some datasets.
 However, the 1D partitioning makes the scaling analysis simple and easily understandable.
-If other partitioning scheme could work better for a specific application, it would be noted.
+If other partitioning schemes could work better for a specific application, it would be noted.

-## How scalings are considered
+### How scalings are considered

-The bandwidth of NVLink is much faster than PCIe 3.0: 20 x 3 and 25 x 6 GBps bidirectional for each Tesla P100 and V100 GPUs respectively in an DGX-1.
+The bandwidth of NVLink is much faster than PCIe 3.0: 20x3 and 25x6 GBps bidirectionally for each Tesla P100 and V100 GPUs respectively in an DGX-1.
 But compared to the several TFLOPs computing power and several hundred GBps device bandwidth, the inter-GPU bandwidth is still considerably less.
-For any application to have a good scalability, the communication time should be able
-to: 1) hidden by overlapping with computation, or 2) kept as a small portion as the computation.
-The computation to communication ratio is a good indicator to predict the scalability: higher ratio means better scalability.
-Specific to the DGX-1 system with P100 GPUs, a ratio larger than about 10 to 1 is expected for an app to have okay-ish scalability.
-With GPUs newer than P100, the computation power and memory bandwidth improve faster than the inter connects, the compute to communicate ratio needs to be higher to start seeing positive scaling.
+For any application to have good scalability, the communication time should be able to be either: 1) hidden by overlap with computation, or 2) kept as a small portion of the computation.
+The computation-to-communication ratio is a good indicator to predict the scalability: a higher ratio means better scalability.
+Specific to the DGX-1 system with P100 GPUs, a ratio larger than about 10 to 1 is expected for an app to have at least marginal scalability.
+For GPUs newer than P100, the computation power and memory bandwidth improve faster than interconnect bandwidth, so the compute-to-communicate ratio needs to grow even more to start seeing positive scaling.

-## Community Detection (Louvain)
+### Community Detection (Louvain)

-The main and most time consuming part of the Louvain algorithm is the modularity optimization iterations.
-The aggregated edge weights between vertices and their respective adjacent communities, as well as the out-going edge weights of each community, are needed for the modularity optimization.
+The main and most time-consuming part of the Louvain algorithm is the modularity optimization iterations.
+The aggregated edge weights between vertices and their respective adjacent communities, as well as the outgoing edge weights of each community, are needed for the modularity optimization.
 The vertex-community weights can be computed locally, if the community assignments of all neighbors of local vertices are available; to achieve this, a vertex needs to broadcast its new community when the assignment changes.
-The per-community out-going edge weights can be computed by `AllReduce` across all GPUs.
-The modularity optimization with inter-GPU communication can be done as:
+The per-community outgoing edge weights can be computed by `AllReduce` across all GPUs.
+The modularity optimization with inter-GPU communication can be done
+as:

 ```
 Do